haraldsk/deployd/README.md

 # Deployd

-Deployd is a demo application that runs on minikube and installs kubernetes manifests of applications into a configure namespace in minikube.
+Deployd is a demo deployment application that runs on minikube.
+It installs kubernetes manifests of applications into a configured namespace in minikube.

-It will deploy all manifests in the `deploy/manifests` directory of a configured application repository.
+It the design deploys all manifests in the `deploy/manifests` directory of a configured application, which enables bundling the application source and the deployment manifests in the same repository.

 It will redeploy on changes to the repository and fetching of the k8s objects through an API.